Wint3rmute/baczek.me/content/waiting-room.md

 This is where I keep ideas, movies, music, interesting words and other things that I plan to research more in-depth in the future.

+- David Lynch - Dune
+- Julian Jayes - The Origin of Consciousness in the Breakdown of the Bicameral Mind
 - [Hypermedia.systems](https://hypermedia.system)
 - [DrNostromo](http://www.drnostromo.com/movies/I.html) - niche sci-fi movies list
 - The Unicorn Project